Code-m1ner/MLS4-easyapp/README.md

-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | PASS Sign in link | Checked the sign-in link redirects to the sign-in page. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Register form | Checked the form submits only when all required fields are filled out. | PASS Sign in link | Checked the sign-in link redirects to the sign-in page with a message sent to email for login confirmation. | PASS

 ![signup_google_lighthouse](documentation_assets/images/sign_up_google_lighthouse.png)